womenwhocoderecife/womendevprojects/README.md

 ## Automatic Tasks

-- `$ yarn start`: Watch the files to build and start a static server.
+- `$ npm start`: Watch the files to build and start a static server.
-- `$ yarn build`: Compile and minify public/bundle.js.
+- `$ npm build`: Compile and minify public/bundle.js.

 ## Contributing